tserafin/BackdoorPE/README.md

 # BackdoorPE
-A Proof of Concept (PoC) backdoor injection tool developed to play around with various ideas and concepts.
+A Proof of Concept (PoC) backdoor injection tool developed to **legally** play around and test various ideas and concepts.
+I assume no liability for its misuse.
 It takes a host Windows executable, or Portable Executable (PE), and injects a target PE along with the necessary modifications to silently gain execution.
 The output is a payload directory with the parent folder of the host executable with the same contents as the original except for the backdoored executable.

 BackdoorPE was developed alongside the Banter RAT (https://github.com/tserafin/Banter) with the end goal of injecting a legitimate Windows binary and stealthily gaining control of a target machine.